-One of the best ways to get to know a school is to visit and the dates are listed above.
+One of the best ways to get to know a school is to request a visit.

-However, if you are unable to visit the school for any reason, we are able to share with you a virtual tour of both sites that allows you to have a close up view of the school.
-As well as looking at Kimberley Garden, you can also take a look inside the classrooms from all the other year groups and inside some of the specialist teaching areas at the Sketty Road site.
+However, if you are unable to visit the school for any reason, click on the link below to see a virtual tour of both sites that allows you to have a close up view of the school.
+Here, you can take a look inside the classrooms from all the year groups plus some of our specialist teaching areas.

 Hopefully this gives you a glimpse into what life is like at George Spicer School.

 At George Spicer Primary School we value our pupils as individuals and endeavour to support them to reach their full potential.
-Our community is supportive of our efforts to give our children the very best education, which we do through our three core values; Respect, Responsibility and Perseverance.
+Our community is supportive of our efforts to give our children the very best education, which we do through our core values; Determination, Resilience, Equality, Respect, Responsibility and Kindness.
 We recognise that everyone has an important part to play in children’s development and that all contributions no matter how big or small are valued.
 We therefore seek to work in close partnership with parents and other professionals at all times.

 In addition, we constantly strive to improve standards and have high expectations of all pupils.
 As a research-informed school, we value continued professional development and invest in this so we can give our children the best.
 Children leave George Spicer Primary School with a good grasp of the basic knowledge and skills needed for life, have a positive growth mindset and are able to work collaboratively in a team.
 We expect high standards of behaviour and the support of parents in this matter is invaluable.